1972 Montreal Museum of Fine Arts robbery: Ransom negotiations and recovery attempts

 The second attempt took place the following year.
 A few months after the museum closed for its three-year renovation project in May 1973, a caller to a member of the museum's board said he would share where the paintings were hidden for $10,000.
-André DeQuoy, one of the adjusters handling the case, was involved in the discussion and made it clear that while the insurance companies would pay for information leading to the discovery of the painting, they would not pay for the paintings themselves.
+André DeQuoy, an adjustor involved in the discussion, made it clear that while the insurance companies would pay for information leading to the discovery of the paintings, they would not pay for the paintings themselves.
 After he agreed to deliver it personally to the source, the board made the money available.

-The caller had instructed DeQuoy, who was being discreetly followed by police, to go to a certain phone booth in downtown Montreal one afternoon.
+The caller instructed DeQuoy, discreetly followed by police, to go to a phone booth in downtown Montreal one afternoon.
 From there the caller sent him to other phone booths elsewhere in the city, such as the Blue Bonnets race track, on St. Laurent Boulevard and at the Henri-Bourassa station on the Montreal Metro.
 The caller then informed DeQuoy that he had picked up the police tail and DeQuoy was to return to his office and await further instructions while the caller had the unmarked car called off.

 DeQuoy did, and an hour later the caller said the police had been taken care of.
-Again he was sent out to phone booths, ultimately traveling back and forth across the island of Montreal to 11 of them, until at 4 a.m. the next morning he was told he could leave the envelope at the base of a sign in a vacant lot on St. Martin Boulevard, then return to the Henri-Bourassa phone booth where the caller would contact him again with the location of the paintings.
+Again he was sent back and forth across the island of Montreal to 11 phone booths, until at 4 a.m. he was told he could leave the envelope at the base of a sign in a vacant lot on St. Martin Boulevard, then return to the Henri-Bourassa phone booth where the caller would contact him again with the location of the paintings.
 While DeQuoy waited for the call, he let the police know where he had been all night.
 But the caller never called, so the adjustor returned to his office.
 At 8 a.m. the caller called him there and told him the paintings were in a motel in Laval, north of Montreal.
 An intensive search of the building, however, produced neither the paintings nor any sign they had ever been there.
 The $10,000 was not recovered.